Joseph Lieberman Fast Facts

 January 2, 2014 - Announces he will serve as executive board chairman of Victory Park Capital, a private equity firm.

-January 12, 2015 - After the Charlie Hebdo attack in Paris, Lieberman writes an opinion piece in the Wall Street Journal and states that a global alliance is necessary to combat Islamic terrorists.
+January 12, 2015 - After the Charlie Hebdo attack in Paris, Lieberman writes an opinion piece in the Wall Street Journal and states that a global alliance is necessary to combat terrorists.

 August 10, 2015 - United Against Nuclear Iran, an advocacy group that campaigns for sanctions against Iran, announces that Lieberman is its new chairman.

-December 22, 2016 - Lieberman tells CNN that he supports David Friedman, President Donald Trump's designated ambassador to Israel.
+December 22, 2016 - Lieberman tells CNN that he supports President Donald Trump's designated ambassador to Israel, David Friedman.
 Lieberman and Friedman work together at the law firm, Kasowitz, Benson, Torres & Friedman LLP.

-January 17, 2017 - Lieberman introduces President Trump's nominee for Secretary of Education, Betsy DeVos at her Senate committee hearing.
+January 17, 2017 - Lieberman introduces President Trump's nominee for Secretary of Education, Betsy DeVos, at her Senate committee hearing.

+May 17, 2017 - White House spokesman Sean Spicer says that Lieberman is a candidate to replace James Comey as director of the FBI.